cesbit/pyleri/README.md

 ```python
 Optional(element)
 ```
 The pasrser looks for an optional element.
-It's like using `Repeat(element, 0, 1)` but we encourage to use `Optional` since it's more readable. (and slightly faster)
+It is like using `Repeat(element, 0, 1)` but we encourage to use `Optional` since it is more readable. (and slightly faster)

 Example:
 ```python